My Brother's Kitchen

 Helping homeless people in the community

-LINK (Love, Interact, Neighbor, Kneel) is one of our outreach ministries, serving people experiencing homelessness and others in need within our community.
+LINK (Love, Interact, Neighbor, Kneel) serves people experiencing homelessness and others in need in our community.

-Through LINK, we partner with Bridge Communities, a DuPage County–based nonprofit that provides transitional housing and supportive services for families at risk of homelessness.
-Bridge offers housing, mentor training, and case management, while ECRC mentors walk closely with families—offering encouragement, financial guidance, and practical support as they work toward stability and independence.
-After two years, families are equipped to live on their own.
+Through LINK, we partner with Bridge Communities, a DuPage County–based nonprofit providing transitional housing and support for families at risk of homelessness.
+While Bridge offers housing, mentor training, and case management, ECRC mentors walk alongside families—offering encouragement, financial guidance, and practical support as they move toward stability and independence.
+Over the course of two years, families are equipped to live on their own.

 This partnership offers a meaningful way to build relationships and help families take lasting steps forward.